SpektraSystems/Azure-Synapse-Analytic-Day/01-explore-data-lake.md

 16. **Important**: If you are continuing to Exercise 2 now, _leave this notebook open for the first task_ of the next exercise.
 This way, you can continue to use this notebook and the running Spark session, saving you time.

+## Summary

+In this exercise, we explored a data lake using both Azure Synapse SQL On-demand and Azure Synapse Spark.
+We browsed through the data lake and queried Parquet and CSV files with SQL On-demand, learning to manage external data sources and build external tables.
+Then, we worked with Synapse Spark, loading and analyzing data from the data lake using PySpark, creating visualizations, and writing SQL queries against Delta Lake data.
+Throughout the exercise, we gained insights into using these powerful tools for data exploration and processing in Synapse Analytics.

 ## Proceed to Exercise 2